This event has passed

 Slow librarianship – Part 2

-Join editor Ashley Rosener and a selection of authors as they discuss Slow Librarianship: Reflections and Practices, new book from Library Juice Press
+Join editor Ashley Rosener and a selection of authors as they discuss Slow Librarianship: Reflections and Practices, a new book from Library Juice Press

 About the Book